okidijimmy200/SOLID-principles/readMe.md

-Implementation of design patterns in python:
+In this project, we look at implementation of different design patterns and principles in python:
 1. Implementation of singleton design pattern
 2. Class factory design pattern.
 3. Dependency Injection
 4. Design of Interfaces.

-In the above projects, created an interface with the different implementation methods for the imagestorage and phonebook.
-Developed an implementation of the designed interface
+We have two applications the ImageStore and phonebook applications that implement these design principles especially the SOLID principle.
+You can checkout an article https://medium.com/@okidijimmy/mastering-clean-code-harnessing-the-power-of-solid-principles-in-python-development-f7a09efa159d that I wrote on medium about SOLID principes.

+Both projects have their own readMes